 Feast of St George, Trafalgar Square

-Celebrate England's patron saint at the Feast of St George, a free festival on Saturday 20 April.
+Known in previous years as the Feast of St George, there's a free St George's Day festival on Saturday 18 April.
 The annual shindig brings live entertainment — both traditional and modern — to Trafalgar Square, so keep your eyes open for everything from Morris dancers to acoustic music sets.

 It's a family-friendly event, with plenty of crafts and other themed activities to take part in.
 The food market showcases traditional English fare — including the nation's favourite dish, chicken tikka masala — and stallholders sell their wares at the artisan market.